sidewallme/QuantReg/README.rst

 QuantReg
 =========

-a Python library that makes it easy to access and parse data from quantreg in R programming language.
+A Python wrapper for quantreg in R programming language.

 Installation
 ------------